postmannen/steward/README.md

 #### Sending a command from one Node to Another Node

-Example JSON for appending a message of type command into the `inmsg.txt` file
+Example JSON for appending a message of type command into the `steward.sock` file

 ```json
 [